 On November 2, 2023, Primo entered into a Share Purchase Agreement (the "Purchase Agreement") with a subsidiary of the Culligan Group providing for the sale of Carbon Luxembourg S.à.r.l. and certain of its subsidiaries (the "European Business").
 On December 29, 2023, Primo completed the sale of the European Business for aggregate deal consideration of \$575.0 million, adjusted for customary purchase price adjustments resulting in total cash consideration of \$565.9 million (the "European Divestiture").
-The European Divestiture did not include Primo's interests in Aimia Foods Limited ("Aimia"), Decantae Mineral Water Limited ("Decantae"), Fonthill Waters Ltd ("Fonthill"), John Farrer & Company Limited ("Farrers"), and the portions of the Eden Springs Netherlands B.V. business located in the United Kingdom, Israel, and Portugal (collectively the "Remaining International Businesses").
-The European Business and the Remaining International Businesses are collectively the "International Businesses."
-This deal is the first of several transactions that will occur in 2024 as part of a Board-approved plan to sell all of our international businesses, representing a strategic shift in our operations.
+The European Divestiture did not include Primo's interests in Aimia Foods Limited ("Aimia"), Decantae Mineral Water Limited ("Decantae"), Fonthill Waters Ltd ("Fonthill"), John Farrer & Company Limited ("Farrers"), and the portions of the Eden Springs Netherlands B.V. business located in the United Kingdom, Israel, and Portugal (collectively the "Other International Businesses").
+On June 7, 2024, Primo sold its interest in the Aimia and Farrers businesses, and on July 3, 2024, Primo sold the Portugal business.
+The European Business and the Other International Businesses are collectively the "International Businesses."
+These deals are a part of several transactions occurring in 2024 as part of a Board-approved plan to sell all of our international businesses, representing a strategic shift in our operations.
 Accordingly, the International Businesses are presented herein as discontinued operations.